XMUNLP/XMUNMT/README.md

 # XMUNMT
-An open source Neural Machine Translation toolkit developed by NLPLAB of Xiamen University.
+An open source Neural Machine Translation toolkit developed by the NLPLAB of Xiamen University.

 ## Features
 * Multi-GPU support